Dr. Leah Newman

 Industrial engineers play key roles in virtually every business and industry today.
 By focusing on critical processes and systems, industrial engineers are making these businesses more efficient, effective, and productive.
 Industrial engineers are often seen as facilitators of change.
 Industrial engineering is primarily concerned with the design and continuous improvement of systems by effectively integrating people, processes, and technology.
 Quality and productivity improvement are critical issues.

 Industrial engineering course work establishes a solid engineering foundation, upon which specialized technical and management knowledge and skill sets are built.
-Educational experiences include a variety of business/industry projects, which enable our graduates to make significant contributions in diverse enterprises such as manufacturing, warehousing and distribution, retail, insurance, banking, consulting and health care.
+Educational experiences include a variety of business/industry and community projects, which enable our graduates to make significant contributions in diverse enterprises such as manufacturing, warehousing and distribution, retail, insurance, banking, consulting and health care.

 Program Educational Objectives